-• See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU).
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-Error code Description Action 0010002 Microprocessor not supported Reseat the following components one at a time, in the order shown, restarting the server each time: a.
-(Trained service technician only) Microprocessor 1 b.
-(Trained service technician only) Microprocessor 2 (if installed) (Trained service technician only) Remove microprocessor 2 and restart the server.
+Error code Description Action 0010002 Microprocessor not supported Reseat the following components one at a time, in the order shown, restarting the server each time: (Trained service technician only) Microprocessor 1 (Trained service technician only) Microprocessor 2 (if installed) (Trained service technician only) Remove microprocessor 2 and restart the server.
 (Trained service technician only) Remove microprocessor 1 and install microprocessor 2 in the microprocessor 1 connector.
 Restart the server.
 If the error is corrected, microprocessor 1 is bad and must be replaced.
-Replace the following components one at a time, in the order shown, restarting the server each time: 0011000 Invalid microprocessor type board Update the firmware to the latest level (see "Updating the firmware" on page 231).
+Replace the following components one at a time, in the order shown, restarting the server each time: (Trained service technician only) Microprocessor 1 (Trained service technician only) Microprocessor 2 (Trained service technician only) System board 0011000 Invalid microprocessor type Update the firmware to the latest level (see "Updating the firmware" on page 253).
 (Trained service technician only) Remove and replace the affected microprocessor (error LED is lit) with a supported type.
 0011002 Microprocessor mismatch Run the Setup utility and view the microprocessor information to compare the installed microprocessor specifications.
 (Trained service technician only) Remove and replace one of the microprocessors so that they both match.

+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-0011004 Microprocessor failed BIST Update the firmware to the latest level (see "Updating the firmware" on page 231).
+Error code Description Action 0011004 Microprocessor failed BIST Update the firmware to the latest level (see "Updating the firmware" on page 253).
 (Trained service technician only) Reseat microprocessor 2.
-Replace the following components one at a time, in the order shown, restarting the server each time: a.
-(Trained service technician only) Microprocessor (Trained service technician only) System board
+3. Replace the following components one at a time, in the order shown, restarting the server each time: a.
+(Trained service technician only) Microprocessor b.
+(Trained service technician only) System board 001100A Microcode update failed Update the server firmware to the latest level (see "Updating the firmware" on page 253).
+(Trained service technician only) Replace the microprocessor.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-Error code Description Action 001100A Microcode update failed Update the server firmware to the latest level (see "Updating the firmware" on page 231).
-2. (Trained service technician only) Replace the microprocessor.
 0050001 DIMM disabled Note: Each time you install or remove a DIMM, you must disconnect the server from the power source; then, wait 10 seconds before restarting the server.
-1. Make sure the DIMM is installed correctly (see "Installing a memory module" on page 199).
+Make sure the DIMM is installed correctly (see "Installing a memory module" on page 217).
 If the DIMM was disabled because of a memory fault, follow the suggested actions for that error event and restart the server.
-Check the IBM support website for an applicable retain tip or firmware update that applies to this memory event.
+3. Check the IBM support website for an applicable retain tip or firmware update that applies to this memory event.
 If no memory fault is recorded in the logs and no DIMM connector error LED is lit, you can re-enable the DIMM through the Setup utility or the Advanced Settings Utility (ASU).